 Small Business Entrepreneur Grants Program

-The Small Business Entrepreneur Grants Program provides new small businesses access to professional advice and support in the critical early stages of establishing a business.
+The Small Business Entrepreneur Grants Program can assist new small businesses to access professional advice and support in the critical early stages of establishing a business.

 Matched funding of up to $5,000 (excluding GST) may be provided to eligible businesses to engage a consultant, advisor or business coach for up to 3 months to help establish or develop the business.
 The minimum grant funding amount is $1,000.

 The advice must fall under 1 or more of the following areas:

 - professional business advice (i.e. information technology (IT), legal or financial)

 - marketing strategy development (i.e. branding strategies, social media/digital strategies, market research).

 Payment will be made directly to the business on completion of the project and on presentation of proof of payment for the service.

 - have a business name registered within the last 4 years

 - have fewer than 20 employees at the time of applying for the grant